1 Nephi 21 / Isaiah 49—The Servant Song

 Summary

-Isaiah continues his prophecy about the servant in this Second Servant Song.
+Isaiah continues his prophecy about the servant in this Second Servant Song (There are four Servant Songs in Isaiah).
 He prophesies the gathering of scattered Israel in the last days and how “governments of many nations will assist in this gathering.
 In the last days, Israel will finally do the work she was originally called to do but failed to accomplish.

 “…Isaiah sets the stage for this prophecy by having us think of Israel as a person who is thinking about her past and feels like she has been a failure as far as her calling and mission from the Lord is concerned.
 Then she is startled by her success in the last days.”1